SPRAYING FREQUENTLY ASKED QUESTIONS

-A. The District is conducting aerial spraying based on the finding of West Nile virus activity in a specific area.
+A. The District is conducting aerial spraying based on the finding of high mosquito abundance or West Nile virus activity in a specific area.
 Mosquitoes collected via our surveillance program have tested positive for the virus and aerial spraying will reduce the number of adult infected mosquitoes decreasing the risk of disease transmission to the public.
-To view a current map of the West Nile virus activity throughout Sacramento and Yolo counties, click here: http://www.fightthebite.net/west-nile-virus-activity The District may also conduct spraying based on increased abundance of mosquitoes within our traps as part our surveillance program.
+To view a current map of the West Nile virus activity throughout Sacramento and Yolo counties, CLICK HERE.
+The District may also conduct spraying based on increased abundance of mosquitoes within our traps as part our surveillance program.

 A. The reason you hear or see the plane flying above your home even though you are not in the spray block is because in order to get the material into a desired area they may fly just outside of it.
 Based on current weather conditions measured by on board plane equipment, there is an offset from where the material is being sprayed to the target area.
 The wind will then carry the material into the specific spray block.
 The planes are equipped with a sophisticated weather system that clearly show wind speed, direction, humidity and temperature.
 Pilots use this information to help get the materials in the areas that need to be sprayed and ensure successful applications.
 While the planes may be flying directly above your home, the material is not being deposited there.

 A. If you have a window air conditioning unit, you can turn off the vent so that air is not brought in from the outside.
 Central air conditioning units cool recirculated air in your house.
 Since a central air conditioning unit does not pull in outside air, there is no need to turn it off.

 A. The materials used for controlling mosquitoes used in accordance to the label are not harmful to animals.
 Many times it is same materials used to treat cats and dogs for fleas and ticks.
 However if you want to reduce your pet’s exposure, keep them inside during spraying.